jconorgrogan/Chaotic-Phasors/README.md

 # Chaotic-Phasors

-Utilizing a unique phasor system to create "signitures" (sum of phasors at any given T, right side, potentially sampled versus continuous) as a public key.
-These public keys can be easily verified in a deterministic way given private-key starting conditions (phasors, including momentum and location), which can collide "cross-fire" stlye across overlapping circles.
+Utilizing a chaotic geometric system to craete "signitures" (sum of phasors at a randomly sampled set of T, right side) as a public key.
+These public keys can be easily verified in a deterministic way given private-key starting conditions (phasors, including momentum and location, and other data such as collisions numbers), which can collide "cross-fire" stlye across overlapping circles.
 Can perfectly re-run in microseconds, but would take many universes to brute force.

 Python App
 <img width="1134" alt="image" src="https://github.com/jconorgrogan/Chaotic-Phasors/assets/130090573/e413c786-fc01-476c-8538-854be16284c4">